ubccr/ccrdocs/pages/2fa.md

 ## My 2FA Doesn't Work!

 If you enabled 2FA prior to January 2023, it is possible your CCR account is not properly linked to whichever authentication app you're using.
 Sometimes people forget to scan the QR code to link their account or some misunderstood and thought their CCR account was linked to their UBIT account.
 If this is the case for you, you are locked out of your account.
-Please contact CCR help to receive instructions on how to proceed.
+Please [contact CCR Help](help.md) to receive instructions on how to proceed.
 For those enabling 2FA after the IDM portal update in January 2023, it will be more difficult to get in this locked account situation but if your OTP token isn't working or you lost access to the device that generates your OTP tokens, contact us!

 !!!
 Tip
     Changing phones?
 If you won't have access to both devices, disable 2FA on your CCR account prior to swapping phones.
 When you get your new phone [follow these instructions](portals/idm.md#managing-tokens-for-devices) to link a new device and then re-enable 2FA